Man in the Iron Mask: Bastille (1698–1703)

+Du Junca's register confirms that the masked prisoner was kept in the third chamber of the Bertaudière Tower until 21 November 1699 and, despite extensive research into the Bastille archives, it is not known where he was relocated after that date.
+Modern historians believe that, given the poor soundproofing of the Bastille's cells, Saint-Mars must have decided to keep Dauger close to him in his residence adjacent to the fortress, in a small room that had already served as a prison in 1693, during the tenure of his predecessor, François de Montlezun, Lord of Besmaux.
+According to evidence recorded by contemporaneous eye-witnesses, the masked prisoner used to go back and forth through the courtyard on his way to and from mass in the chapel located on the ground floor of the Liberty Tower, but other than that, nothing is known about his life in the Bastille.

+A month or two before his death, he told the Bastille's doctor Fresquière: (Note: Dr. Fresquière was appointed the Bastille's doctor on 19 September 1703 after the resignation of his predecessor, Dr. Jean-Baptiste Alliot, who had held the post since 11 February 1684.)
+"I believe I am sixty years old" ("Je crois avoir soixante ans").
+(Note: Petitfils wrote that Voltaire obtained this detail from Dr. Fresquière's son-in-law, Dr. Jean Marsolan (died 1764), who had been the 3rd Duke of Richelieu's surgeon.)
+When he died, Du Junca logged the following entry in his register:

 On this day, Monday 19 November 1703, the unknown prisoner in the mask of black velvet who was brought here by the governor, M. de Saint-Mars, when he came from the island of Sainte-Marguerite, and who had been in his charge for a long time, felt a little unwell after attending mass and died today at 10 o'clock in the evening, without suffering a major disease.
 Surprised by death he did not receive the sacraments, but M. Giraut, the chaplain, had heard his confession the day before and exhorted him a little before he died."

-He was buried the next day under the name of "Marchioly" in the cemetery of the parish church of Saint-Paul in the presence of de Rosarges and M. Reghle, surgeon-major of the Bastille, who signed the death register, and the sum of 40 livres was paid for his burial.
+He was buried the next day under the name of "Marchioly" in the cemetery of the parish church of Saint-Paul in the presence of Rosarges and Abraham Reilhe, surgeon-major of the Bastille, who signed the death register, and the sum of 40 livres was paid for his burial.